nkh/ftl/config/ftl/man/ftl.md

                         current directory.
 It's sometimes practical but using multiple tabs or panes is more ergonomic.

-        «⇑t/þ»          Copy selection to clipboard, full path, separated with by a space.
+        «yc»            Copy selection to clipboard, full path, separated with by a space.

         «¿»             Pdh, pane used for debugging.

 ## Viewing Mode

-        «⇑s/ß»             Show size (circular)
+        «zs»               Show size (circular)
                                   - no size
                                   - only files
                                   - file size and directory entries